dropbox/SwiftyDropbox/README.md

 * open Info.plist and configure the "URL types > Item 0 (Editor) > URL Schemes > Item 0" key to db-"App key"
 * open AppDelegate.swift and replace "FULL_DROPBOX_APP_KEY" with the App key as well
 * run the test app on your device and follow the on-screen instructions

+To run and develop against the unit tests instead of the integration tests, open the root of the cloned repository in Xcode.
+Please run the integration tests after development.

 ---